AndreyPanov/ApplicationCoordinator/README.md

 My presentation and problem’s explanation: [speakerdeck.com](https://speakerdeck.com/andreypanov/introducing-application-coordinator)

-Example provides very basic structure with 3 controllers and 3 coordinators.
+Example provides very basic structure with 6 controllers and 5 coordinators with mock data and logic.
 ![](/str.jpg)

 I created a protocol for coordinators: